tsoernes/leechflix/README.md

 # leechflix
-Popcorn-Time like movie streamer for torrentleech.org
+Popcorn-Time like movie streamer for www.torrentleech.org

-Build with NodeJS for Node-webkit; scraping with cheerio; OMDb API for movie info and images.
+Build with NodeJS for Node-webkit; scraping with cheerio; OMDb API for movie info and images; peerflix for torrent streaming.

 @Todo

-core

 -don't log in for every request

--add backdrops

--add support for shows
+-add support for tv shows

 -add search